mosqueiro/lightning/doc/lightningd.8.md

 the default *$HOME/.lightning*.
 Then create a *config* file in this directory containing your configuration.

-Your other main preparation would be to set up a mainnet Bitcoin fullnode, i.e. run a bitcoind(1) instance.
+Your other main preparation would be to set up a mainnet ZCore fullnode, i.e. run a zcored(1) instance.
 The rest of this quick start guide will assume you are reckless and want to spend real funds on Lightning.
-Indicate *network=bitcoin* in your *config* file explicitly.
+Indicate *network=zcore* in your *config* file explicitly.

-C-Lightning needs to communicate with the Bitcoin Core RPC.
-You can set this up using *bitcoin-datadir*, *bitcoin-rpcconnect*, *bitcoin-rpcport*, *bitcoin-rpcuser*, and *bitcoin-rpcpassword* options in your *config* file.
+C-Lightning needs to communicate with the ZCore Core RPC.
+You can set this up using *zcore-datadir*, *zcore-rpcconnect*, *zcore-rpcport*, *zcore-rpcuser*, and *zcore-rpcpassword* options in your *config* file.

 Finally, just to keep yourself sane, decide on a log file name and